ericogr/go-counter-online/README.md

 **Postgresql Database and table**

-Script to create user, database and table:
+Script to create user, database and table (application can create table in public schema it it doesn't exist):

 ```sql
 # create user and database